From Reliance to Resilience: Budget 2025 delivers new investments to Buy Canadian and build Canada's industrial strength

 Budget 2025: Canada Strong is our plan to transform our economy from one that is reliant on a single trade partner to one that is stronger, more self-sufficient, and more resilient to global shocks.
 This budget is a plan to enable $1 trillion in investments over the next five years.
 This is a plan for Canada to give ourselves more than any foreign government can take away – a plan to build Canada strong.

 Central to our strategy is Buying Canadian and becoming our own best customer – using more Canadian steel, aluminum, lumber, and other Canadian materials, products, technologies, and services to build Canada strong.
-Today, the Honourable Joël Lightbound, Minister of Government Transformation, Public Works and Procurement, visited Rio Tinto Alcan in Jonquière, Quebec, to outline nearly $186 million in new funding from the budget to fully implement the Buy Canadian Policy.
+Today, while in Gander touring the new cold storage facility under construction at Gander International Airport, Minister Joanne Thompson, Minister of Fisheries, outlined nearly $186 million in new funding from the budget to fully implement the Buy Canadian Policy.

 The new funding includes: